Zuehlke/springboot-sec-tutor/README.md

 #### Cons
 - Not truly end-to-end if terminated on LB (see [http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/configuring-https-endtoend.html])
 - Configuration.
-Not fine grained: You can choose from predefined set of SSL Security Policies
+You can choose from predefined set of SSL Security Policies or configure it via command line or JSON (see [https://mozilla.github.io/server-side-tls/ssl-config-generator/] and choose AWS LB)

 ### SSL configuration
 Now that the implementing part is known, the question is what to consider a secure SSL config.
 Therefore you want to check the following sites: